José Villegas (footballer, born 1934)

 José Gerardo "Jamaicón" Villegas Tavares (20 June 1934 – 24 December 2021) was a Mexican footballer who played as a defender.

 Villegas spent the majority of his professional career at Guadalajara.
 Together with Sabás Ponce, he holds the record for the most league titles won in Mexican football.

-On the international stage, Villegas represented Mexico at the FIFA World Cup in 1958 and 1962.
+On the international stage, he represented Mexico at the FIFA World Cup in 1958 and 1962.

 Biography

 Villegas, known as “El Jamaicón”, was born on June 20, 1934, in the community of La Experiencia, Zapopan, Jalisco.
 From an early age, he worked in local textile mills to help support his family, while also developing his passion for football.
 He began his career with Club Deportivo Imperio, where his defensive skills quickly drew attention.
 At just 15 years old, he was selected for the amateur Jalisco state team, and during a tournament was scouted by La Piedad.
 He signed with the club and played in the 1952–53 Primera División season.
 Following the team’s relegation and financial difficulties, he returned to Guadalajara.

 In 1953, Villegas joined Guadalajara, making his debut in matchday 4 of the 1953–54 season.
 He remained with the club until the 1970–71 campaign, becoming a cornerstone of the defense during the celebrated Campeonísimo era.
 Alongside Sabás Ponce, he was one of only two players to participate in Guadalajara’s first eight league championships.
 Over the course of his career with the club, he won a total of 18 official titles.

 Villegas also represented Mexico at the international level.
 He was part of the squad that competed in the 1958 FIFA World Cup in Sweden and took part in several international friendlies, including a notable exhibition match against Brazil’s Botafogo, where he faced Garrincha.

 Villegas died on 24 December 2021, at the age of 87.